Arlington International Film Festival: History

 The Arlington International Film Festival was founded in 2010 by April Ranck and Alberto Guzman, in the aim of exploring and promoting the cultural diversity through the lens of independent films in a wide range of topics and areas.
 Jumping from 53 submissions the first year to over 142 the following year, the festival has been a significant success and attracts many enthusiast moviegoers.
 Hundreds of submissions are now watched by AIFF's Selection Committee each year and many of the selected films have been nominated for Academy Awards, while others have been purchased by CNN, POV PBS and Nova.
 The festival was held during four consecutive years at the historic Regent Theatre in Arlington.

 In 2015, the festival took place at the Kendall Square Cinema, Massachusetts.

 In 2016, the annual festival returned to his home city in Arlington, and was held at the Capitol Theater, in Arlington, Massachusetts.
 The number of films submissions continues to increase with a strong participation of filmmakers as well as a growing audience.

 For its 10th anniversary, Arlington Int’l Film Festival, like many others, was hit by the devastating COVID-19 pandemic in the United States.
 There was no red carpet to walk, but instead an Online Festival was held from November 5 to November 15, 2020, in partnership with the social-media marketing company HappsNow and the streaming platform Xerb.tv.
 In lieu of in person interviews, filmmakers were invited to make an introduction prior to their film being screened and more than hundred films, documentary and narrative features including shorts plus two programs of animation shorts were screened during the 2020 year's festival.
 Once again, AIFF welcomed high school students.
 This program named: “Voices of Our Youth” wrapped up a collection of nearly 60 shorts films.

 In 2021, given the Covid 19 situation, with safety in mind, the Festival was still virtual for another year.
 But yet, AIFF was able to fulfill its mission and offered a good selection of films.

 On November 3, 2022, the AIFF was glad to be back at the Capital Theater to host its 12th annual Festival.
 From November 3, to November 5, 2023, the annual festival showcased more than 40 films, documentaries and shorts at the Capitol Theater.
 Some of them being chosen for a world-wide tour and nominated for Academy Award.

+In 2024 the festival was sold to Jaina Cipriano, a Boston filmmaker.

+In 2026 the Arlington International Film Festival rebranded to Finding Bright Film Festival.